mahadirazib/portfolio_with_laravel/README.md

     ............
   }
 ```
 The project images is held in the storage/app/public/project_images directory.
-Just specify the name opf the images in the json file.
+Just specify the name of the images in the json file.
 And make sure to start any links with "https://".

 ### Edit Experiences page info: